equal8888/JSONtool/readme.md

-# JSON formatter...
+# TEXT TO JSON tool...
 I guess 🤔

 what you can do is to type stuff and see it as a auto formatted json && Json+Base64 file format.
 Also can be previewed/seen on live-action inside the website with the help of pythonflask (Post method). please remember that POST is NOT idempotent method.